nvnsudharsan/SOLWEIG-GPU/docs/input_data.md

 **Filename:** `Trees.tif` (default)

-A Digital Surface Model representing vegetation height only.
-This should contain the height of trees and other vegetation above ground level.
+A Digital Surface Model representing only the vegetation heights (The Tree DSM should represent the height of vegetation canopy above the ground surface, not above the reference datum.).
+Pixels with no tree coverage should be zero.

-**Data Type:** Float32
 **Units:** Meters
-**Values:** Height of vegetation (0 for non-vegetated areas)

-!!! info "Vegetation Height"
-    The Tree DSM should represent the height of vegetation canopy above the ground surface, not above the reference datum.
-Areas without vegetation should have a value of 0.

 #### Land Cover (Optional)

 **Filename:** `Landcover.tif` (optional)

 A raster representing land cover types.
 If not provided, the model will assume default land cover properties.

-**Data Type:** Integer
-**Values:** Land cover classification codes
+The package accepts UMEP style landcover (<https://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Land%20Cover%20Land%20Cover%20Reclassifier.html>

 The package uses the classification scheme defined in `landcoverclasses_2016a.txt`.
 Key classes include: